infinityworks/data-academy-cloudformation-example/README.md

 ### AWS Authorisation

+#### aws sso

-If you have already setup an SSO profile skip to step 10
+If you use `aws sso` to log into the AWS CLI, and have already setup an SSO profile skip to step 10

 1. On a terminal run: `aws configure sso`
 2. Enter your SSO (Single Sign-On) URL.